Prabu-Raju/Sentiment-Analysis-Model-Comparison/README.md

 ### Step 2: Pre-Processing of data
 ##### REMOVING PUNCTUATIONS
-Using regular expression(regex), remove punctuation, hashtags and @-mentions from each tweet.</br>
+Using regular expression(regex), remove punctuation, hashtags and @-mentions from each movie review.</br>

 ##### TOKENIZATION
 In order to use textual data for predictive modeling, the text must be parsed to remove certain words – this process is called tokenization.</br>